 Dear Collaborators,

-activity is expected with a slight chance for additional isolated
+activity is expected, with a good chance for additional >M5 flares in

 See http://www.SolarMonitor.org for images and